sayantangkhan/sayantankhan.io/content/pages/Research.md

   <span
 class="math inline">𝒯<sub><em>ε</em><sub><em>t</em></sub></sub><sup>−</sup>(𝒩<sub><em>g</em></sub>)/MCG(𝒩<sub><em>g</em></sub>)</span>
   is statistically convex-cocompact.
-  In combination with recent results of Coulon, Gekhtman, Ma, Tapie, and Yang, this leads to the construction of a finite geodesic flow invariant measure for Teichmüller spaces of non-orientable surfaces, with respect to which the geodesic flow is mixing.
+Combined with results of Coulon and Yang, this shows that the growth rate of orbit points under the mapping class group action is purely exponential, pseudo-Anosov elements in mapping class groups of non-orientable surfaces are exponentially generic, and the action of mapping class group on the limit set in the horofunction boundary is ergodic with respect to the Patterson-Sullivan measure.
+A key step of our proof relies on complexity length, developed by Dowdall and Masur, which is an alternative notion of distance on Teichmüller space that accounts for geodesics that spend a considerable fraction of their time in the thin part.
 <br>
 </div>